-A natural menopause takes about two years for the hormones to finally reach their new low levels and during this time the body gradually learns to balance itself and gets used to having less.
+A natural menopause takes about five years for the hormones to finally reach their new low levels and during this time the body gradually learns to balance itself and gets used to having less.

-So what can you do if you are in this situation?
+So what can you do if you want to come off HRT

-If you have recently come off HRT and are really suffering, it may be best to ask your doctor if you can go back on a low dose just until your symptoms resolve, then start to come off again very, very slowly.
+- If you have recently come off HRT and are really suffering, it may be best to ask your doctor if you can go back on a low dose just until your symptoms resolve, then start to come off again very, very slowly.

-If you wish to come off HRT, or your doctor tells you that you have to stop, then take a few months to strengthen the adrenals –as above – first, then come off as slowly as possible, preferably taking 6 months to a year – remember it takes about 2 years for your body to do it naturally!
+- If you wish to come off HRT, or your doctor tells you that you have to stop, then take a few months to strengthen the adrenals –as above – first, then come off as slowly as possible, preferably taking 6 months to a year – remember it takes about 2 years for your body to do it naturally!

-If, well after the menopause has ended, you start to develop menopause symptoms there may be other causes such as stress, low iron or vitamin D levels, or low thyroid function, so it is important to get this checked out by your doctor.
+- If, well after the menopause has ended, you start to develop menopause symptoms there may be other causes such as stress, low iron or vitamin D levels, or low thyroid function, so it is important to get this checked out by your doctor.